Lisa1254/RNA_seq_workflow/README.md

 4. Differential gene expression analysis using DESeq2
 5. Differential transcript usage analysis using DRIMSeq
 6. Gene ontology analysis using topGO
-7. Example script for comparing multiple datasets
+7. Example script for comparing multiple datasets, or multiple attributes in a single dataset

 ## TO DO:
-Script 3: Fix comments for exploratory plots, decide if keeping vidger package for scatterplots, or using source code to make something with ability to modify things
-Script 4: No option right now to switch from Wald to LRT.
-Should I keep the required code correction for betaConverge?
+Script 4: add modification to volcano plot for labeling outliers with gene symbols; also updated heatmp function to not include row dendrogram & use correct variable name for legend, so I should update the figure to reflect that; updating multiple comparison annotation table to allow choice between categorical LFC and numeric, so update that chart as well
 Functions - verify that functions from specific packages are identified using double colon format (package::function)
+Functions - switch to internal variables assigned with "=" instead of "<-" as per convention
+All scripts - read through for consistency and clarity